BERT-as-a-Judge: A Robust Alternative to Lexical Methods for Efficient Reference-Based LLM Evaluation: Experimental Analysis

 \section{Experimental Analysis}

 In this section, we further investigate the properties of our encoder-based evaluation method through a series of complementary analyses.

-\paragraph{BERT-as-a-Judge consistently outperforms LLM-as-a-Judge across a wide range of inference budgets.} As shown in \autoref{tab:main_results}, generative evaluation performs poorly at small scales (0.6B parameters).
-To complement these findings, we conduct a more extensive comparison by varying the judge family (Qwen-3, Gemma-3), model size (0.6B to 32B for Qwen-3 and 1B to 27B for Gemma-3), and inference budget (allowing or not intermediate chain-of-thought tokens before producing the final assessment). \autoref{fig:generator_scaling} shows that our encoder matches the performance of the top-performing LLM judges in the defined setup, while remaining drastically less computationally expensive in terms of inference FLOPs.\footnote{Inference FLOPs are estimated using the formula from \citet{kaplan2020scaling}: FLOPs = 2 $\times$ model size (in parameters) $\times$ number of generated tokens.}

 \paragraph{BERT-as-a-Judge is training-efficient.} By default, we train encoder models on 1M question-candidate-reference triplets.
 In this experiment, we evaluate lighter configurations: 500K, 200K, and 100K samples (\autoref{fig:sample_scaling}).
 Remarkably, 100K training samples are sufficient to accurately evaluate multiple-choice and open-form math tasks, with no significant improvement observed beyond this point.
-Gains are more noticeable for context extraction, as expected, since this task category requires more than simple candidate-reference matching and often demands understanding of the context provided by the question.
+Gains are more noticeable for context extraction, as expected,

+since this task category requires more than simple candidate-reference matching and often demands understanding of the context provided by the question.
 Overall, with just 2 GPU hours of training (corresponding to the 100K-sample configuration), our encoder achieves a high assessment accuracy, making it well-suited for settings with limited data and computational resources.

-\paragraph{Combining BERT-as-a-Judge with regex offers an efficient compromise.} In this experiment, we use BERT-as-a-Judge as a fallback when regex parsing fails.
+\paragraph{Combining BERT-as-a-Judge with regex offers an efficient compromise.} In this experiment (\autoref{tab:hybrid_approach}), we use BERT-as-a-Judge as a fallback when regex parsing fails.
 While it does not reach the performance of the standalone encoder, this hybrid approach substantially improves over regex alone.
 The results demonstrate that selectively applying the encoder can recover a significant portion of assessment accuracy while keeping computational overhead low (for example, reducing total compute by a factor of five for a model with 20\% regex failures).